danielsteman/resume/README.md

 A personal web page as a replacement for my resume, but also a sandbox to try out new stuff.
-I intend to keep working on this project to keep track of my development by fitting in as much tech as possible.

 ### Backend
 - `Python`